electerious/Lychee/readme.md

 ## Browser Support

 Lychee supports the latest versions of Google Chrome, Apple Safari and Mozilla Firefox.
 Photos you share with others can be viewed from every browser.

+## Update

+To update Lychee, simply replace all files, excluding the following ones:
+`uploads/`, `php/config.php`

+## Troubleshooting

+If Lychee is not working properly, try to open `php/check.php`.
+This file will take a look at your configuration and displays all errors it can find.
+Everything should work if you can see the message "Lychee is ready!".

 ## About